First Minister of Scotland: Election and term

+Nomination and selection

 The first minister is nominated by the Scottish Parliament at the beginning of each term, by means of an exhaustive ballot among its members, and is then formally appointed by the monarch.

 Although any member of the Scottish Parliament can be nominated for first minister, the government must maintain the confidence of the Scottish Parliament in order to gain supply (access to exchequer funds) and remain in office.
 For this reason, every permanent first minister has been the leader of the largest party, or the leader of the senior partner in any majority coalition.
 There is no term of office for a first minister; they hold office "at His Majesty's pleasure".
 In practice, a first minister cannot remain in office against the will of the Scottish Parliament; indeed, the Scotland Act explicitly requires the first minister to either resign or seek a parliamentary dissolution (and with it, new elections) if his or her government "no longer enjoys the confidence of the Parliament."
 Whenever the office of first minister falls vacant, the sovereign is responsible for appointing the new incumbent upon nomination by the Scottish Parliament; the appointment is formalised at a meeting between the sovereign and the first minister designate.

 Given the additional member system used to elect its members, it is difficult for a single party to gain an overall majority of seats in the Scottish Parliament.
 The SNP did gain an overall majority of seats in the 2011 election, and thus had enough numbers to vote in its leader, Alex Salmond, as first minister for a second term.

 After the election of the Scottish Parliament, a first minister must be nominated within a period of 28 days.
 Under the terms of the Scotland Act, if the Parliament fails to nominate a first minister, within this time frame, it will be dissolved and a fresh election held.
 If an incumbent first minister is defeated in a general election, they do not immediately vacate office.
 The first minister only leaves office when the Scottish Parliament nominates a successor individual.

+Oath of office

 After accepting office, the first minister takes the Official Oath, as set out in the Promissory Oaths Act 1868.
 The oath is tendered by the Lord President of the Court of Session at a sitting of the Court in Parliament House in Edinburgh.
 The oath is: